slurmulon/flap/docs/README.md

 ### `filter`

-Filters arguments that match `is`.
-Only those arguments that match will be passed on.
+Filters arguments that return truthy.
+Only unfiltered arguments will be be passed on through the guard chain.

 ```js
 const example((...args) => args.reduce((acc, val) => acc + val))